-A Microsoft Excel spreadsheet is used to define the data from which a LUSAS finite element model is built and a track/bridge interaction analysis carried out.
+An Excel or compatible XLSX format spreadsheet is used to define the data from which a LUSAS finite element model is built and a track/bridge interaction analysis is carried out.
 The spreadsheet is separated into a number of worksheets that relate to particular aspects of the Rail Track Analysis input requirements.
 These worksheets cover:

-Ц Number of Decks, Tracks and Embankment Lengths
+Number of Decks, Tracks and Embankment Lengths

 Structure Definition

 Geometric Properties

 Material Properties

 Interaction and Expansion Joint Properties

 Loading